Best GPS Vehicle Tracker (2026) – Tested & Ranked

 Installation Type

 OBD trackers stay connected to the vehicle, so they keep running without interruption.
-Portable units give you more control over placement, you can move them, hide them, or switch between vehicles.
+Portable units give more control over placement, you can move them, hide them, or switch between vehicles.
+The trade-off shows up later, either in convenience or flexibility.

 Subscription Costs

+This is where most people underestimate total cost.
 The device itself is usually a one-time purchase, but tracking depends on an active plan.
-Over months, that cost adds up.
-Some plans are basic, others unlock faster updates or alerts.
+Over months, that cost adds up, some plans are basic, others unlock faster updates or alerts.
+Checking this early avoids surprises later.

 OBD vs Magnetic GPS Trackers